Nigeria discovers bomb factory, arrests six people

 Authorities are investigating a bombing of the U.N. headquarters on August 26 that killed 23 people in the Nigerian capital.
 Last week they arrested two suspected Boko Haram members over the attack and said they suspected a third member with an al Qaeda connection led the plot.

+It did not link them directly with the Abuja bomb on the U.N. headquarters.

-"The five suspects all confessed that the main supplier of the explosive materials used for their bombing operations is a miner from Nasarawa State who the Service eventually arrested on 30th August, 2011," the statement said.
+"The five suspects all confessed that the main supplier of the explosive materials used for their bombing operations is a miner from Nasarawa State who the Service eventually arrested on 30th August, 2011," the statement from DSS spokeswoman Maryln Ogar said.

-"A non-descript building where the improvised explosive devices (I.E.Ds) are assembled has been uncovered at an area popularly known as Chechnya, Hayin-Uku village," it said.
+"A non-descript building where the Improvised Explosive Devices (I.E.Ds) are assembled has been uncovered at an area popularly known as Chechnya, Hayin-Uku village," she said.

 The statement listed what it called "the merchandise of death" found at the factory.
 It included a gas cylinder, three detonators, one attached to a battery, several pieces of detonators, shrapnel, batteries and cables.